 - 3 eggs, beaten

-Meanwhile, grate the onion using the same grater or attachment you used for the potatoes (fine holes for small shreds).
-Drain the potato shreds in a colander.
-Rinse and dry the bowl used to soak the shreds and set aside.
-Place drained potato shreds and grated onion in the center of a clean tea towel or multiple layers of cheesecloth.
+Drain the potato shreds in a colander then transfer to the center of a clean tea towel or multiple layers of cheesecloth.
 Wrap the shreds up in the cloth, twisting the cloth to secure the bundle, and squeeze firmly to remove excess liquid from the shreds.

-Scoop mixture out with large kitchen spoon (usually I loose the spoon after a while and just get in there with my hands).
+Scoop mixture using a small ice cream scooper or with your hands.
 Squeeze the mixture firmly in your palm over an empty dish to remove any excess liquid.
 (If you squeezed the potatoes out thoroughly in the cloth, you may not have much excess liquid to squeeze out).
 Shape the potato mixture into a tightly compacted disk.

 Place the disk carefully into the hot oil.
 Latkes can break apart at this point, they’re very delicate.
 If you can get them into the hot oil in one piece, chances are they will stick together – frying them is like the “glue” that holds them together.
 It takes a gentle touch, and it may take you some practice to get the “feel” for it.